About this Project

-You can review our Worst Evictor portfolio groupings, look at our source code, and rerun our analysis by visiting our Github Page.
+You can look at our source code and rerun our analysis by visiting our Github Page.

-Marshals Evictions Data (for 2018) from NYC Marshals.
-Data cleaning, geocoding, deduplication, and validation by City Council, Housing Data Coalition and Anti-Eviction Mapping Project.
-Work licensed under Creative Commons BY NC SA 4.0 International License, available here.
+Marshals Evictions data (for 2019) from NYC Marshals via nycdb.
+Data cleaning, geocoding, deduplication, and validation by ANHD and the Housing Data Coalition.
+Work licensed under GNU Affero General Public License v3.0, available on the nycdb github.
 Records that had the exact same eviction address, apartment number, execution date, and Marshal last name were treated as one record and deduplicated.
-Addresses were geocoded using a combination of GeoClient and GeoSearch, with a 99.2% match rate to NYC borough-block-lot codes.
+Addresses were geocoded using GeoSearch, with a 97% match rate to NYC borough-block-lot codes.

-Rent Stabilization unit estimates (for 2017) from taxbills.nyc, adapted from Dept. of Finance tax bills.
+Rent Stabilization unit estimates (for 2017) from nycdb, adapted from taxbills.nyc and the Dept. of Finance tax bills.
 This data is not conclusive, but should be seen as an approximation.
 See this page for more information.

 To approximate lenders that have originated loans to the landlord in question, we first pulled the Party_1 name on the most recent Mortgage or Agreement document in the ACRIS data for each BBL.
 We then pulled Party_2 for all Mortgage and Agreement documents in the ACRIS data where the Party_1 named matched that of the most recent Mortgage / Agreement document.